derRaab/mokick-js-content-proxy/README.md

 MOKICK is the elearning authoring tool developed at [https://bayerundpreuss.com](https://bayerundpreuss.com) and used by Bayer und Preuss customers.

-HTML content, embedded within an MOKICK runtime, can read data and communicate with the MOKICK web application using a small set of APIs provided and injected by the MOKICK runtime.
+HTML content, embedded within a MOKICK runtime, can read data and communicate with the MOKICK web application using a small set of APIs provided and injected by the MOKICK runtime.
 This paper describes how to use it from within the iframe content window.

 ## Basics